TapioJarnfors/Sonoff_SmartWaterValveAttributeAnalysis/Sonoff_SmartWaterValveAnalysis_0r0.md

 | 1648  |           | Valve reports: Too low Flow              | Indication of successful closed state?                  |
 | 1738  | `0x5009`  | Write to valve settings for next cycle   | Start of next cycle preparation                         |

-### Event Timeline for Timed Irrigation less than 0.1 m³/h (Mapped to Packet Captures)
+### Event Timeline for Quantitative Irrigation less than 0.1 m³/h (Mapped to Packet Captures)

-_Summary: This section details the event sequence for a timed irrigation cycle at very low flow rates, highlighting how the system responds and which attributes are affected.
+_Summary: This section details the event sequence for a quantitative irrigation cycle at very low flow rates, highlighting how the system responds and which attributes are affected.
 It is useful for understanding system behavior under minimal flow conditions._

-Wireshark captures show the following sequence of events for a timed irrigation cycle, confirming the system's operation as per the defined attributes:
+Wireshark captures show the following sequence of events for a quantitative irrigation cycle, confirming the system's operation as per the defined attributes:
 Wireshark file name: `20250713_QuantitativeCapture_041115_0.0Flow.pcapng` Parameters for this capture: